 To this end, the claimant must submit a standard claim form together with the supporting documents (the agreement, correspondence, etc.) to the (registry of the) competent court and pay the register duties.
 Depending on the EU Member State, the competent court and the value, this amount is usually between € 30 and € 100.
 If the claim is found to be admissible, the court will forward the form to the respondent, who has 30 days to submit a written defence (or counterclaim).
-In exceptional cases, a (remote) hearing can be organised.
+In exceptional cases, a (remote) hearing can be organized.
 If the court decides that it has sufficient information, it will pronounce a judgement within 30 days based on the documents of the claimant and respondent.
 Then the winning party, with limited formalities, may proceed with enforcing the judgement in the respondent’s country.

 If it concerns a cross-border, undisputed monetary claim (e.g. a non-contested invoice), the European Payment Order Procedure (“EPO”) is a good alternative to a classical procedure.
 Unlike the small claims procedure, only (undisputed) financial claims are eligible for the EPO.
 The value of the claim is not limited in this case.
 In substance, the procedures are comparable.
 After the submission of a standard form, the court investigates whether the EPO request is admissible and well-founded.
 In the absence of a timely defence by the debtor, the issued EPO is immediately enforceable.